 Women’s Philippine League And National Basketball Team

 Basketball is incredibly popular among men and women, so much so that Filipino women formed their own league in 1998.
 The league was called the Women’s Philippine Basketball League and consisted of 11 teams.
 It only operated for two years until it was put on a hiatus, but in 2008, the league was revived to run alongside the PBA.
 However, due to unforeseen circumstances, the league shortly disbanded after the 2008 season.

-On the other hand, the women’s national team has been in existence since 1936, and they consistently take part in the FIBA Women’s Asia Cup.
+On the other hand, the Philippine women’s national basketball team has been in existence since 1936, and they consistently take part in the FIBA Women’s Asia Cup.
 The FIBA Women’s Cup is a regional tournament that takes place every year among many Asian countries and other regional teams.
 China, Japan, and Australia are the clear heavyweights, but the Philippine Women’s National Team has been consistently good since their inception.

 NCAA Philippines College Basketball

 College basketball is the foundation for the Philippine Basketball Association (PBA).
 However, in the Philippines, there are several different collegiate leagues.
 The University Athletic Association of the Philippines (UAAP) and the National Collegiate Athletic Association (NCAA), are considered the elite leagues, but there are a few other potential contenders.
 As a bettor, just be sure you don’t confuse the Philippine NCAA with the American NCAA – but do be sure you bet on both!

-Today the Philippine Collegiate Champions League (PCCL) is a tournament for college teams to compete for the chance to be known as National Champions.
-There are 250 qualifying teams from different regions nationwide, making this an absolutely massive league for fans and sports bettors.
-Thee UAAP and NCAA champions get automatic bids to the PCCL tournament.
+Meanwhile, the Philippine Collegiate Champions League (PCCL) is a tournament for college teams to compete for the chance to be known as National Champions.
+There are roughly 250 qualifying teams from different regions nationwide, making this an absolutely massive league for fans and sports bettors.
+The UAAP and NCAA champions get automatic bids to the PCCL tournament.